Express your data artistry with transparent worksheets in Tableau

 Start by selecting a worksheet.
 From the menu, choose Format.
-In the Formatting pane, set the Worksheet color to None.
-You may want to adjust font color to maximize readability.
+In the Formatting pane, set the Worksheet colour to None.
+You may want to adjust font colour to maximise readability.

-To adjust the level of opacity, go to the dashboard Layout pane, select the worksheet, and change the dashboard background color opacity setting.
+To adjust the level of opacity, go to the dashboard Layout pane, select the worksheet and change the dashboard background colour opacity setting.

 To make your background transparent for maps, it takes a few extra steps.
-To apply transparency, select the worksheet with the map visualization.
-In the Formatting pane, set the Worksheet and Pane background color to None.
-When creating a new map, Tableau will automatically set these colors.
+To apply transparency, select the worksheet with the map visualisation.
+In the Formatting pane, set the Worksheet and Pane background colour to None.
+When creating a new map, Tableau will automatically set these colours.

-If you are zoomed out, you probably want to turn on the coastline layer to see the geographic outline of land masses.
+If you are zoomed out, you probably want to turn on the coastline layer to see the geographical outline of land masses.
 Try turning other layers on and off to determine the best view for your analysis.
-Because the default Tableau map style has numerous layers that you can selectively remove, the viz type works well with transparency.
+Because the default Tableau map style has numerous layers that you can remove selectively, the viz type works well with transparency.

 Here’s a dashboard that I created using this style: